 You’ll need to sit however I ask you to sit which might be difficult at times.
 From your perspective it may seem harder for me to reach an area in these positions, but I am also concerned with stretching out the skin not just reaching it.
 Be careful if you find yourself straining to hold a position because it may make you shake or twitch.
 You’ll have to try your absolute best to stay completely still in the position I choose.
 If your leg or arm falls asleep or if you feel like you can’t maintain a position much longer, let me know before it becomes a struggle for you!
 There are often alternative positions I will have you try to make it easier for you.

-Needless to say, if you ask to take frequent breaks or feel the need to constantly adjust your position to see the artist’s progress, it’s going to take longer.
-The artist will work as fast as they feel comfortable working, but you should be aware that regular stops tend to break up their rhythm and could make it take much longer.
+Needless to say, if you ask to take frequent breaks or feel the need to constantly adjust your position to see my progress, it’s going to take longer.
+I will work as fast as I feel comfortable working, but you should be aware that regular stops tend to break up my rhythm and could make it take much longer.
 Think of it as, “Are we there yet?” syndrome.

-During the entire procedure you’ll need to pay attention to any instructions the artist might give you.
-They might need you to remove your belt, lower a sock, turn an elbow, take a breath, sit up straight, slouch over, or whatever, but you’ll need to be paying attention for when they do ask.
-If you feel uncomfortable you can always let the artist know.
+During the entire procedure you’ll need to pay attention to any instructions I might give you.
+You might need you to remove your belt, lower a sock, turn an elbow, take a breath, sit up straight, slouch over, or whatever, but you’ll need to be paying attention for when I do ask.
+If you feel uncomfortable you can always let me know.

 During longer sessions, ask to take breaks if you need them.
 Usually a tattoo artist will allow a break every hour or so.
 Much more than that can interrupt the progress.
 When you do get a break make sure to use it wisely; use the bathroom, smoke a cigarette, drink water and munch on your snacks.
-You’ll probably notice that after a break the tattoo hurts pretty badly.
+You’ll probably notice that after a break the tattoo may hurt a little more.
 Consider this another reason to limit the number of breaks you request.

 Hold still!
-If you find yourself needing to cough, readjust your position, stretch your leg, wiggle, laugh, or flinch; you have to give the artist warning first.
-You should also not assume that because you don’t hear the machine running, they don’t still need you to be motionless.
+If you find yourself needing to cough, readjust your position, stretch your leg, wiggle, laugh, or flinch; give warning first.
+You should also not assume that because you don’t hear the machine running, I don’t still need you to be motionless.

 What to do after getting a tattoo